 Lago Sanonu, Security Manager at Sylvia Park, agreed, sharing that for him, the biggest relief was being able to trust in his team more and relieve some of his stress.

 “They’ve learned a lot – especially those with English as a second language.
-Their literacy has improved a lot, they’ve got better understanding of situations, their report writing is better… It’s taken a lot off my shoulders in terms of not having to micromanage them or discipline them.”
+Their literacy has improved a lot, they’ve got a better understanding of situations.
+Their report writing is better.
+It’s taken a lot off my shoulders in terms of not having to micromanage them or discipline them.”

 “It’s good because we don’t really work with individuals; by learning to work together as a team everyone achieves more.”

 Workplace training is only effective when learners engage and get excited about their development.
 Gary Tuiletufuca, who works under Gwynn as part of the Ports of Auckland team, demonstrates just that.